Arthington Priory: After the Dissolution

 After suppression of the priory, in 1543 the site was given by the King to Archbishop Thomas Cranmer.
 In the time of Charles I, a plain but substantial hall was built on the priory land.
 The front doorway which is dated 1585, has been removed from some older building.
 In 1822 the hall was occupied as a farm house and was the property of the Earl of Harewood.
 In the parish records it is described as "a large well-built, square house, on a fine elevation above the river".
 Despite the loss of the ancient buildings, the 1822 records have an entry that states: "ARTHINGTON NUNNERY, in the parish of Adel, upper-division of Skyrack, and adjoins the village of Arthington".
 This probably refers to The Nunnery, a farmhouse which is said to stand on the foundations and lower courses of the priory church.
 Its farm buildings were possibly built over the monastery buildings.

+Arthington Hall is an 18th century neo-classical mansion built on part of the former Priory site.
+After a fire in the late 18th century, it was remodelled by John Carr.
+In 1842, the hall was sold to the Sheepshanks family of wool merchants, who had it extended by Alfred Waterhouse in 1875.
+The hall was further extended in 1908 and later used as a convalescent home during World War II.
 The hall is a Grade II* listed building.
+As of October 2023, it is on sale with a guide price of £7.5 million.